qintarra/C-Sharp/README.md

 Task_09 Simple calculator.
 Task_10 Entering an array from the console.
 Task_11 Calculation of sum, product, and numbers of elements in arrays
+Task_01 Calculating the arithmetic mean, min/max values, and change values in arrays.